-All highly successful coaches have a clear coaching offer, which usually starts with a free download to build a rapport and convert visitors into subscribers.
+All highly successful coaches have a clear coaching offer, which usually starts with a free download to build rapport and convert visitors into subscribers.

-Marie Forleo is an author of NYTimes bestseller Everything is Figureoutable and host of Marie TV, who teaches women how to get anything they want.
+Marie Forleo is an author of NYTimes bestseller Everything is figureoutable and host of Marie TV, who teaches women how to get anything they want.

 She sells a popular online coaching program called B School.
-The first step of her sales funnel is a clear offer of downloading a free audio training program, which paves the way towards selling her paid coaching program down the line.
+The first step of her sales funnel is a clear offer of downloading a free audio training program, which paves the way toward selling her paid coaching program down the line.